-Kawasaki's Ryan Villopoto Wins Daytona Supercross By Honda
+Kawasaki's Ryan Villopoto dominated the Daytona Supercross By Honda by leading all 20 laps.

 The Seattle, Wash., native took the hole shot in the 20-lap event staged inside the Speedway’s tri-oval and held off a late charge from Suzuki’s Ryan Dungey to secure a 4.445-second victory.
 Honda’s Trey Canard rounded out the podium.